SaraK-N17/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/95710184/150183473-9190321a-dca0-4af1-9234-699ba3b4b3bf.png)

 ### Comparing Schools by Spending Per Student
 There is very minimal difference in results between the original analysis (including 9th graders) and the updated analysis (with 9th graders removed).
+Because Thomas High School is in the $630-$644 bin, the minimal changes are noted in that row.

 **Original Result**